Dalai Lama Fast Facts

 June 22, 2007 - Appears in the documentary, "Ten Questions for the Dalai Lama," a 2001 interview done in India that shows some of the life and teachings of the Dalai Lama.

 October 9-31, 2007 - Visits North America.
-October 17, in Washington, DC, he is awarded the Congressional Gold Medal by President Bush.
-October 20-22, visits Emory University in Atlanta for a conference and installation as a presidential distinguished professor.
+While in Washington, DC, he is awarded the Congressional Gold Medal by President Bush.
+He later visits Emory University in Atlanta for a conference and installation as a presidential distinguished professor.

-January 2008 - Calls for peaceful protests during the upcoming Beijing Olympics, in order to highlight the plight of Tibet.
+January 2008 - Calls for peaceful protests during the upcoming Beijing Olympics, to highlight the plight of Tibet.

 March 18, 2008 - States during an interview that he would step down as leader of Tibetan exiles if violence in Tibet were to get out of control.